akipingu/powergene/README.md

 This is a basic example which shows you how to apply the powergene package to estimate power of a short-term SFE

-1)  simulate a table of scenarios based on number of chamber per treatment provided, e.g., n.ch.per.trt=4.
+1)  Simulate a table of scenarios based on number of chamber per treatment provided, e.g., n.ch.per.trt=4.
 After specifying number of chamber per each treatment (control vs. intervention), the function sim.scen.shortsfe.sinint will output three columns including number